Canadian residents pay in Canadian funds at the exchange rate of 1.33

 We can accommodate most dietary preferences and allergies.

 Become a Citizen Scientist by taking part in the Volunteer Fish Survey Project, an effective and powerful ocean program that allows scientists and resource managers to use the data to better understand and protect ocean ecosystems worldwide.
 Learn to identify and recognize the marine fish species, including their behaviors from reproduction and feeding to camouflage and communication.
 Practice these Fish ID skills while snorkeling in John Pennekamp Coral Reef State Park.
 Learn about the threats invasive marine fish pose to their non-native environments and what is being done to combat one of the most infamous invasive fish species: the lionfish.
 Gain background on the invasion, lionfish biology, ecological impacts, current research, collecting and handling techniques, and much more.
 Explore South Florida's diverse tropical ecosystems, understand their importance, and discover how individuals can make a difference in conservation while kayaking through John Pennekamp Coral Reef State Park.
+Meet with a panel of industry professionals to discuss the various careers within the marine biology, ecology, and environmental education fields.

 About the Reef Environmental Education Foundation (REEF)